About the CBCA Book of the Year Awards

 Established with the first awards in 1946, the annual CBCA Book of the Year Awards aim to:

 - support and encourage a wide range of Australian writers and illustrators of children’s books and;

 History of the Awards

-In its golden anniversary year the CBCA 1995 Annual General Meeting in Brisbane adopted a proposal to establish an Awards Foundation (AF).
+In its golden anniversary year the CBCA 1995 Annual General Meeting in Brisbane adopted a proposal to establish an Awards Foundation.
 Margaret Hamilton (former National President) and June Smith (former National Vice-President), who presented the proposal, were appointed managers of the CBCA Awards Foundation and heads of the National CBCA Awards Foundation Committee.
 This national committee was made up of representatives from all Branches of the CBCA and reported to the National Council.
-The one million dollar goal of this committee was realised in 2006.
+The Committee's one million dollar goal was realised in 2006.
 The future and independence of the Awards are now secure but diligent financial management and growth of the capital investment with further donations are vital, to ensure their ongoing viability.